Chapter 18

 1958 June 21.
 My Dearest Sherry!
 Your parents picked you up today and took you home again after a three weeks vacation with us here in Chicago.
 Darling I have to tell you what a wonderful time we all had together.
 We took you to see the Adler Planetarium, Grandpa took you to see the Science & Industry Museum and the Field Museum too… Grandpa gave you $2 for your birthday, and told you to buy what you wanted with it.
 So we had lots of fun, you and I went to shop in a toy shop.
 After a long time, you chose a set of chess game, and of all things, a cap pistol.
 But I let you buy it, because we want always for you to be a happy child.
 I never let your Mommie or Uncle George buy any, when they were small, but I let you, even though I don’t approve of children playing with guns… Grandpa took you fishing and you caught one little perch, but it made you just as happy as if it would have been a real big fish, and Grandpa was just as happy you could catch anything, it’s hard to fish in Lake Michigan, the fish stay very deep down in the water.

-Nick got his industrial education degree in 1958, but he and Martha were not allowed to both teach in the Urbana school system.
+Nick earned his industrial education degree in 1958, but he and Martha were not allowed to both teach in the Urbana school system.
 Moreover, Nick lacked certain credits and his teaching credentials were therefore limited.
-The first place to make him a firm job offer was Mojave, California; Nick accepted and the Mlinariches prepared to move west.
+The first place to make him a firm job offer was Mojave, California; Nick accepted it and the Mlinariches prepared to move west.

 1958 July 27.
 My Dearest Sherry and her Parents!
 We just got home from Fithian seeing you all and for the day before you are leaving Illinois to go to live in California.
 It was a lovely day together, but oh, when the time came to say goodbye, it was a sorry affair.
 We too left feeling very sad, thinking how far away you’d be from us.
 Even though we didn’t see you too often while here, we still could get together four or five times in a year.
 Now who knows how long we will have to wait till we see our little Princess?… It took all my willpower to keep my tears from spilling out, and I sure cried on the way home.
 My darling children I do hope you will all be happy in your new home, and you Sherry will find a lot of new good friends there.
 We both love till it hurts.
 Your Grandparents.

 Nick took to Mojave and the desert atmosphere very quickly, but his womenfolk decidedly did not.
-Sherry never would—“There’s nothing green out here!” was her initial reaction, and it was not to change.
+Sherry never would: “There’s nothing green out here!” was her initial reaction, and it was not to change.
 As for Martha, when her first days in Mojave featured 85 m.p.h. winds blowing semis off the roads, she responded with: “Let me out of this place!!
 I want to GO HOME!!!”

-She would witheringly define the California Philosophy of Education as “Pass the kids on—no challenge.”
-And Nick, who had come home from Illinois classes “bitching about the tripe they came out with concerning teaching,” went to war with it.
-When he’d gone for the first time to the Mojave High shop, he found the boys there making brass knuckles and switchblade knives.
-Hoodlumism was a major problem and not merely among boys; certain girls “with razor blades in their hair” were conducting a reign of terror over other students.
-How was hoodlumism dealt with at Mojave?
+How was juvenile delinquency dealt with at Mojave?
 “The administration never did beans, ever—the teachers did it all!”
 Martha was to snort.
-She made an exception of Tom Kelly, who did his best, but in the Mojave shop it was Nick who ended the Reign of Terror with his own form of brass knucks: flunking everyone one semester, an action almost without precedent and completely contrary to the California Philosophy of Education.
-And, despite a storm of protests, Nick stuck to his guns.
+She made an exception of her friend Tom Kelly, who tried his best; but in the Mojave shop it was Nick who ended the Reign of Terror with his own form of brass knucks: flunking everybody one semester, an action almost without precedent and completely contrary to the California Philosophy of Education.
+And despite a storm of protests, Nick stuck to his guns.

 “He could outshout anybody in that school, anyway,” Sherry would observe[242].

-“Erratic behavior during the day,” went the entry in Paul Stephen’s diary for November 28, 1958.
-“Very active—alternates charm with brattiness.”
-What with teething, temper tantrums, and toilet training, life with Paul sometimes had all the intensity of Wagnerian opera.
-This did not ease life-in-general for Mila Jean or especially George, who was unhappy at KCU but had decided not to seek another job until completing his Ph.D.
-And he was struggling to do this, wading through the necessary preliminaries while having to keep up continual enrollment at the University of Illinois.
-George had just sent off the current term’s $80 check in May 1959 when a genuine financial crisis overtook his family.
+What with teething, temper tantrums, and toilet training, life with Paul had all the intensity of Wagnerian opera.
+This did not ease things[244] for Mila Jean or especially George, who was unhappy at KCU but had decided not to seek another job until completing his Ph.D.
+And he was struggling to do this, wading through the necessary preliminaries while keeping up continual enrollment at the University of Illinois.
+George had just sent off the current term’s $80 check[245] in May 1959 when a financial crisis overtook his family.

 They had perhaps ten dollars left in the bank.
-Bills and debts were straining George’s limited income, but had to be promptly attended to; that was a lesson he’d learned well from his parents.
-He did not have tenure at KCU and so his job there, however unsatisfactory incomewise and opportunitywise, was by no means guaranteed.
-Mila Jean did not have an outside job, having “more than enough to cope with” at home with Paul.
-George had little more than a year left to complete his doctorate; the Ehrlichs’s old refrigerator chose Memorial Day weekend to give up its ghost; and the family was left “really in a don’ t-know-which-way-to-turn” situation.
+Bills and debts were straining George’s limited income but had to be promptly attended to; that was a lesson drummed into him by his parents.
+He did not have tenure at KCU, so his job there—however unsatisfactory incomewise and opportunitywise—was by no means guaranteed.
+Mila Jean did not have an outside job, there being “more than enough to cope with” at home with Paul[246].
+George had little more than a year left to complete his doctorate; the Ehrlichs’s old refrigerator chose Memorial Day weekend to give up its ghost; and the family was left “really in a don’t-know-which-way-to-turn” situation.
+(Paul would later claim that at this time, when his parents read him “Hansel and Gretel” and came to the part about abandoning the children in the woods, they got a dreamy look in their eyes.)

-“Even now I get a strange feeling when I think about it,” George would say years afterward.
+“Even now I get a strange feeling when I think about it,” George would say long afterward.
 “How did he know that I was at the edge of financial chaos, filled with despair, wondering what next to do?
 Or was it pure coincidence?
-I never had the nerve to ask; some things are best left as minor miracles unexplained...”
+I never had the nerve to ask; some things are best left as minor miracles unexplained…”

-So, despite everything, Martha and George were each set and established by 1959, though both would have many more adventures and moments of doubt along their individual paths.
-These had become widely divergent in various ways, but both were teaching—with the likelihood that they would be able to continue teaching—and this was a great and deep satisfaction to their parents, particularly Joseph.
+So, despite everything, Martha and George were each set and established by 1959, though both would have many more moments of doubt along their individual paths.
+These had become widely divergent in various ways, but both were teaching—with the likelihood they would be able to continue teaching—and this was a great and deep satisfaction to their parents, particularly Joseph.

 He celebrated his sixty-fifth birthday on March 17, 1959, and promptly retired from the fur business he had diligently (if not wholeheartedly) pursued for over thirty years.
-Among his final productions as a furrier was a miniature raccoon coat for Paul, whimsically echoing George’s “collegiate” one in the 1920’s.
+Among his final productions was a miniature raccoon coat for Paul[247], whimsically echoing George’s “collegiate” one in the 1920s.
 Joseph and Mathilda sold their house and shop on Western Avenue and also their furniture, partly to save the expense of moving it, but more because they wanted “nice new things” for their new home in Florida.
-The front pages of the Tribune that Joseph had collected over the decades were sold too, and he realized a small but tidy profit—as indeed he and Mathilda did from their fur business.
+The front pages of the Chicago Tribune that Joseph had collected over the decades were sold too, and he realized a small but tidy profit—as indeed he and Mathilda did from their fur business.

-They had lived frugally all their lives, and now they were going to enjoy themselves.
-By April they had begun a happy retirement in St. Petersburg, living comfortably and (thanks to the Nice New Things) a bit plushly in their little pink one-story house at 2451 36th Avenue North.
-Joseph had always carefully provided for their Social Security, anticipating the future, and though the elder Ehrlichs did not have money to burn, neither did they have financial worries.
 Mathilda, outgoing as ever, quickly began joining clubs and making friends; Joseph fished and read the St. Petersburg Times and worked out algebraic equations to his heart’s content.
 “He loved to do math problems very much just for his enjoyment,” Mathilda would say.
 “It was his Hobby.”
 For awhile he tried getting her interested in it, but “I got tired of dealing in thousands when we had sixty dollars a month.”

-When people asked Joseph what he had done for a living, he told them he was a retired teacher.
+And when people asked Joseph what he had done for a living, he told them he was a retired teacher[248].

 The only cloud on the Ehrlichs’s horizon was having their family spread across the continent, but there was always the promise of vacation visits; the Mlinariches came for a stay every summer.
 Sherry enjoyed a wide range of recreations in St. Petersburg, from swimming in Tampa Bay to watching Joseph make fresh orange juice with a gadget on the garage wall, to fighting a fullscale paper-boat war with him on the dining room table.
 Joseph devised the various boats, including battleships complete with smokestacks.
-And sometimes he would share snippets of the past with his granddaughter, for instance telling her about his little sister Eszter with the long blonde hair, and that Sherry reminded him of her.
+And sometimes he would share snippets of the past with his granddaughter, such as telling her about his little sister Eszter with the long blonde hair, and that Sherry reminded him of her.

 Dear Folks: It is a big relief to know that Martha’s operation was a success.
 To tell you the truth I was very nervous but helpless, glad Matyu was with her.
 The next few days will be painful for Martha, but time is a good doctor.